 This course will study the content of the Old Testament.
 This will be done through reading the OT, journaling from the Poetic Books, studying historic facts, and researching the lives of OT people.
 The course will include Bible memory, reading, application, character study, testing, group projects, and class report.
 This class will be using the English Standard Version as the study Bible for the class.

-Pentateuch and the Bible
+Pentateuch and the New Testament

 Personal Financial Literacy